binarie0/StorybrewImageEditor/README.md

 # StorybrewImageEditor
  Edit images, generate noise, create sprite groups, and more soon for Storybrew storyboards!
+ This branch is for .NET 4.8.
+The master branch is dedicated to .NET 8.0
 ## How to set up
  To set up StorybrewImageEditor, you must go into your project inside Storybrew
  and click "Settings" -> "Referenced Assemblies" -> "Add Assembly File"